-The definition of ROAS is ‘return on advertising spend’.
 It refers to the income gained as a result of any advertising expenditure, such as new customers or sales generated through a specific campaign.
-If you’re running a PPC campaign you’ll be able to see the return, or at least the clicks or purchases, in your dashboard.
+If you’re running a campaign on Google Ads you’ll be able to see the return, or at least the clicks or purchases, in your dashboard.

 Your ROAS can be applied to your entire marketing and advertising budget, or can be applied to specific campaigns.
 For example, if you’re running a PPC advertising campaign, a print publication campaign and a direct marketing campaign, you might want to see how much your investment returns overall.

 Your return on advertising spend is worked out by dividing the revenue generated by the advertising spend.